If you come across a used car with a rebuilt title while shopping around, you may be wondering – what exactly does that mean?

 For me personally, I’ve had luck buying simpler rebuilt cars like old pickup trucks because their resale value is always high, especially if they can be used for work.

 But I passed when I found a rebuilt title on a newer sedan with complex computer components.
-Those safety systems are expensive to repair post-crash.
+All that new tech can be extremely expensive to replace and repair.

-And consider your own risk tolerance – a high-mileage clean title car may be the smarter buy over a rebuilt title in
+And consider your own risk tolerance – a high-mileage clean title car may be the smarter buy over a car with previous damage.